Blog Post Thumbnail

 When you start comparing desk reservation systems, the options can feel overwhelming.
 They all promise to make your hybrid office run smoother, but the devil is in the details.
 To cut through the noise, focus on these five essential features.
 If a system doesn't check these boxes, it’s probably not the right fit for your team.
 A great system should feel less like a mandate from management and more like a helpful tool that makes everyone’s workday easier.
 It’s about finding a platform that not only solves logistical challenges but also fits naturally into your company culture and daily routines.

-An Easy-to-Use Interface (and a Great Mobile App)
+Look for an Intuitive Interface (and a Solid Mobile App)

 The best tool is the one people actually use.
 If booking a desk feels like a chore, your team will simply stop doing it.
 Look for a clean, intuitive interface that lets employees reserve their spot in just a few clicks.
 A great mobile app is non-negotiable, too.
 Your team needs the flexibility to book a desk from their phone while on their commute or check in without touching a shared kiosk.
 The goal is to make coming into the office as frictionless as possible, and a user-friendly hot desk booking system is the first step to getting your team on board.